 - The sugary content of formula may set up the child to have poor instincts for eating in life.
 Breastfed babies are less likely to become obese.

-- Babies fed formula instead of breast milk miss out on the intense physical bond that allows them to develop a sense of trust in the world and leads to better behavior growing up, including in teenage years.
+- Babies miss out on the intense physical bond that allows them to develop a sense of trust in the world and leads to better behavior growing up, including in teenage years.

-- Not breastfeeding deprives the mother of a major and profound bond between them that would last the lifetime and help both to live in the best dimension of their relationship.
+- Not breastfeeding deprives the mother of a major and profound bond between mother and child that would last the lifetime and help both to live in the best dimension of their relationship.

 How Dr. Ginsburg supports breastfeeding